Tiimmy Turner

 "Tiimmy Turner" is a song by American rapper Desiigner.
 It was released on July 22, 2016, for digital download by GOOD Music and Def Jam Recordings.
 The song was written and produced by Desiigner alongside Mike Dean.
 The official remix of the song, which features vocals and production from Kanye West as well as additional production from Nana Kwabena Tuffuor and Noah Goldstein, was also commercially released on October 14, 2016.
 The song was certified platinum by the Recording Industry Association of America (RIAA) in December 2016, for earning a million equivalent units in the United States.

 "Tiimmy Turner" received critical acclaim, and was ranked at number 44 on Rolling Stone's "50 Best Songs of 2016" list.

 Background

-Desiigner initially previewed "Tiimmy Turner" during his freestyle for XXLs "Freshmen Class of 2016".
+Desiigner initially previewed "Tiimmy Turner" during his freestyle for XXL's "Freshmen Class of 2016".
 Shortly after, Desiigner shared a video of himself alongside longtime Kanye West-collaborator Mike Dean, working on the official version of the song.
-Then on July 21, 2016, Desiigner released the song on YouTube then for digital download on the iTunes Store the next day.
+On July 21, 2016, Desiigner released the song on YouTube, then for digital download on the iTunes Store the next day.